speedcell4/aku/README.md

 ### Nested Types

-Wrap your function in `Type` and then this can be passed as a higher-order type to annotations, then `aku` can recursively analysis them.
-For `Union` type, you can choose which type to run at command line interface.
-To avoid name conflicting, you can open a sub-namespace by adding a underline to your argument name.
+Wrap your function in `Type` and then this can be passed as a higher-order type to annotations, then Aku can recursively analyze them.
+For the `Union` type, you can choose which type to run in the terminal.
+To avoid name conflicting, you can open a sub-namespace by adding an underline to your argument name.

 ```python
 from typing import Type, Union